Skip to content

 Check Your Eligibility

-Secure & HIPAA compliant
+Secure & HIPAA Compliant

-Trusted by
+• Trusted by patients

-Everything You Need to Know
+Cancer Treatment and FMLA Everything You Need to Know

 Cancer treatment is one of the most physically and emotionally demanding experiences a person can go through.
 Between surgeries, chemotherapy, radiation, and recovery, maintaining a normal work schedule becomes nearly impossible.
 FMLA provides up to 12 weeks of job-protected leave so you can focus on treatment.